 Today we rise early to view a sight unlike any other in the entire world: sunrise at the Taj Mahal.
 Taj Mahal of India - "the epitome of love", "a monument of immeasurable beauty".
 The beauty of this magnificent monument is such that it is beyond the scope of words.The thoughts that come into the mind while watching the Taj Mahal of Agra is not just its phenomenal beauty, but the immense love which was the reason behind its construction.

 Mughal Emperor Shah Jahan got this monument constructed in the memory of his beloved wife Mumtaz Mahal, with whom he fell in love at the first sight.
 Ironically, the very first sight of the Taj Mahal, the epitome of love and romance, also leaves visitors mesmerized and perpetually enthralled.
 The purity of the white marble, the exquisite ornamentation, precious gemstones used and its picturesque location, all make a visit to the Taj Mahal gain a place amongst the most sought-after tours in the world.

 Then we visit the sprawling Agra Fort on the bank of the Yamuna River.
 This immense fort and palace were the seat of power for four generations of Mughal emperors; they ruled all of northern India from the early 16th century until the consolidation by British colonial rule in the early 1800s.
 Agra Fort's architecture is an almost perfect fusion between military might and lavish beauty.

-Day 6: from Agra to Varanasi by plane or train
+Day 6: from Agra to Varanasi by plane